Contents

 If you’re not sure what your router IP is, you’ll need to find it manually.

 To find it on PC, open the command prompt by typing “cmd” into the start menu/search bar.
-Type in “ipconfig” and look for the “Default Gateway”.
+Type in “ipconfig”, press enter, and look for the “Default Gateway”.

 On Mac: